Human Rights Practice BA Major and Minor Requirements

 The BA in Human Rights Practice provides students with a focused program of study in an important and growing field that is critical for addressing numerous socio-political issues.
 The rigorous, critical, and place-based curriculum offers students extensive opportunities for community engagement including innovative new courses that mentor students in best practices for working with marginalized community members.
 The program is designed to provide participants with the foundational knowledge, critical perspectives, and practical skills to advance human rights around the globe.

 Our curriculum focuses on place-based learning (despite being in an online environment) where students will apply course-based concepts and information to human rights issues in their communities.
 Students will have the opportunity to engage with distinguished human rights stakeholders through videoconferences, internships, class projects, mentorships, and capstone projects.
 Our focus on project-based learning means that students will help produce white papers, webinars, shadow reports, and other forms of human rights work.
-And, in our one-of-a-kind “Skills for Human Rights Work” course students will gain specific skills (i.e., grant writing, gathering testimonies, documentary production) that will aid them in the human rights job market.
+And, in our one-of-a-kind “Skills for Human Rights Work” course students will gain specific skills (such as writing grants, gathering testimonies, writing op-eds, producing documentaries) that will aid them in the human rights job market.
 Students will graduate with a portfolio of applied work, a large network of contacts, and marketable skills for the practice and application of human rights.
+You can read more about these courses.

 The fully online Human Rights Practice BA consists of 120 total units, including foundation courses and other general education requirements.
 At least 36 of these credits must be from Human Rights Practice core courses, with 21 of these credits being upper-level (i.e., 300-level or above).